 The Prince George Public Library has partnered with the Regional District of Fraser-Fort George to provide free access to some of North Central BC’s premier museums, galleries and cultural attractions.
-The Golden Raven Discovery Pass is now available from either library branch.
+The Northern Routes Discovery Pass is now available to borrow from either library branch.

 The Discovery Pass provides free general admission during the loan period of the pass to all of the designated attractions for any combination of up to four adults or children.
 The pass is not valid for admission to special events.
 Pass borrowers may visit as many of the designated attractions as they would like during the loan period, but must remember to take their checkout receipt with them at the time of borrowing and present it for admission with the Discovery Pass, so that staff at the various attractions are able to verify that the visit falls within the borrowing period.

 The Discovery Pass is valid for a period of two weeks.
 Place a hold in the library's catalogue to reserve a Discovery Pass for future loan.
 There are 8 passes available for loan.
 Overdue fees may be applied to the library accounts of customers who return the Discovery Pass to the library after its due date.

 For a list of all the participating Northern Routes attractions, with hours/dates of operation, please visit www.northernroutes.ca

 The Home Service Program makes library materials freely available through direct home delivery.
 The service is offered to library card holders who find it difficult to visit the library on a regular, continuing basis.
 This includes people confined to their homes or care facilities due to age, illness, or disability.
 Seniors without transportation may also be considered.
 Materials available to borrow via Home Service include: